ddung204/GUI-Project/Password Generator.md

 This project was done as a final for my programming class with my partner.
 This program creates a password for you by answering a series of questions.
 Then, it will generated a password by randomizing the answer that you put.
+It is coded in python.